By continuing to shop we will assume you are happy to receive all cookies, otherwise you can review more information on cookies Learn more

 Longer flowering than delavayi with much larger flowerheads.
 An impressive plant.

 Taller than delavayi Album with tall apple green stems with pure white flowers ideal in semi shade giving height without too much bulk.

 Evergreen with scented pink flowers all summer long.

 Impressive bright golden orange globular flowers with prominent stamens.
 Ideal in a moist position by water.

 Rare, primrose yellow variety.
 Slower growing than some but its very pale flowers make it much desired.

 Tall spikes of soft orange flowers.
-A fine architectural plants for well drained soils said to be more reliable than many Verbascum varieties.
+A fine architectural plant for well drained soils said to be more reliable than many Verbascum varieties.